-**Connecticut Pistol Permit Carry Certification Course CT. / Multi-State Pistol Permit Certification on Select Days***Hurry Before Permit Price goes up from $70 to $300!!!
+**Connecticut Pistol Permit Carry Certification Course CT.
+ONLY $80! / Multi-State Pistol Permit Certification on Select Days***Hurry Before Permit Price goes up from $70 to $300!!!

 CT. / Multi-State Pistol Permit Certification – 1 Day

 Class Location: Grey Wolf Consulting 12 Summit St. East Hampton, CT 06424